dballari/tt5clone-meetup-mataro/README.md

 Demo content has been taken from the [WordPress blueprints repo](https://github.com/WordPress/blueprints/tree/trunk/blueprints/tt5-demo).

-The repo includes the xml content with user patterns added to demostrate some functionality like the overrides in synced patterns.
+The repo includes the xml content with user patterns added to demostrate Synced patterns with overrides functionality.

 ## See demo in action in WordPress Playground